andreivisan/andreivisan.github.io/_posts/2015-10-11-coordinatorlayout-and-floatingactionbutton.md

 }
 ```

-Next I created the dataset object that will be used to create a list of products and fill this list with data.
+Next I created a dataset object that will be used to create a list of products and fill this list with data.
 If you have a database or a REST server that serves you the data use those instead of the class bellow.

 ```java
 public class ProductList {